hrossman/pymsm/paper.md

 \end{equation}

 ### Other transition-specific models
-The user can define other survival models and estimation procedures, such as accelerated failure time models, random survival forests [@Ishwaran:2008] etc, for each transition, as explained in section Costume Fitters above.
+The user can define other survival models and estimation procedures, such as accelerated failure time models, random survival forests [@Ishwaran:2008] etc, for each transition, as explained in section Custom Fitters above.

 ## Prediction - Monte-Carlo Simulation
 Based on the multi-state model, we reconstruct the complete distribution of the path for a new observation, given the observed covariates $W$.
 Based on the reconstructed distribution we estimate the probability of visiting each state, the total length of stay at each state and the total length of stay in the entire system.